 Who is the best gamer in the world?

 Yeah, who’s that?
-As described above, we cannot answer who is or was the best athlete in the world.
+Unfortunately, as described above, we cannot answer who is the best athlete in the world.

 Magnus Carlsen is a superhuman chess player and therefore the best player in chess (it is a sport, isn’t it?) 😉